z4kn4fein/stashbox/docs/docs/advanced/wrappers-resolvers.md

 * `FuncWrapper`: Used to resolve services [wrapped](/docs/advanced/wrappers-resolvers#delegate) in a `Delegate` that has a non-void return type like `Func<>`.
 * `MetadataWrapper`: Used to resolve services [wrapped](/docs/advanced/wrappers-resolvers#metadata--tuple) in `ValueTuple<,>`, `Tuple<,>`, or `Metadata<,>`.
 * `KeyValueWrapper`: Used to resolve services [wrapped](/docs/advanced/wrappers-resolvers#keyvaluepair--readonlykeyvalue) in `KeyValuePair<,>` or `ReadOnlyKeyValue<,>`.
+* `ServiceProviderResolver`: User to resolve the actual scope as `IServiceProvider` when no other implementation is registered.
 * `OptionalValueResolver`: Used to resolve optional parameters.
 * `DefaultValueResolver`: Used to resolve default values.
 * `ParentContainerResolver`: Used to resolve services that are only registered in one of the parent containers.